Juniper/wistar/docs/tips_and_tricks.rst

 vQFX.
 Download the latest free trail vQFX from here: vQFX_

 vSRX 15.1.
 Any version of vSRX 15.1 has been known to work.
 Note, you need to ensure your kernel version matches the vSRX requirements.
+Latest tested version is vSRX 15.1_X49-D60.7.

 Ubuntu 16.04.
 Use the ubuntu 16.04 cloud-img for a linux instance that is fully configured via cloud-init on boot up.
 Choose the ubuntu16 image type when uploading to wistar.
 Download can be found here: ubuntu_.